How to Integrate Auth0 with Astro: Complete Guide

 };

-User data missing after login: Verify your scope parameter includes openid profile email.
-Without these scopes, the /userinfo endpoint returns limited data.
+User data missing after login.
+Verify your scope parameter includes openid profile email.
+Without these scopes, the /userinfo endpoint returns limited data and user.name or user.email may come back undefined.

 Conclusion